dustinbachman/PICOProject/README.md

 ## Instructions
 ### load minyv1.p8
 ### run
 ### Arrow keys to move.
 Go to the red arrow to start the game.
-Green arrow to go back to transition room.